vincentcampanaro/resume/README.md

 - **Responsive Design**: The web application is mobile-responsive and adjusts to different screen sizes.
 - **Dark Mode Toggle**: Users can toggle between light and dark mode themes.
 - **Dynamic Feedback**: Provides immediate feedback based on user actions (e.g., if fields are left empty).
-- **Ripple Animation**: Adds a ripple effect animation when the "Send Resume" button is clicked.
 - **Dynamic Favicon**: The favicon changes based on the user's preferred color scheme (dark mode vs. light mode).

 ### ⚙️ Backend (Google Apps Script)
 - **Google Sheets Integration**: Upon form submission, user data (name and email) is stored in a specified Google Sheets spreadsheet.
-- **Email Functionality**: The user receives an email with Vincent Campanaro's resume attached.
+- **Email Functionality**: The user receives a personalized email with the resume attached.
 - **Name Parsing**: The script extracts the first name of the user for a personalized email greeting.
 It considers common middle names (e.g., "Jane", "Lee") to ensure the correct extraction of the first name.
 - **Security**: The script checks the origin of the request to prevent unauthorized access.